tonethar/IGME-430-Fall-2020/weekly/week-12.md

 ### II.
 React Class components

 - React Class components are in an older syntax, and they can contain *state* information about a Component
-- keep track of state
+- they keep track of *state* (e.g. variable values) and then re-render themselves when the state changes
 - these classes have their own `render()` method
 - start code: https://github.com/IGM-RichMedia-at-RIT/React-Class-Components
 - done code: https://github.com/IGM-RichMedia-at-RIT/React-Class-Components-Done